South African military deployed to flood-ravaged province | Science-Environment

 South African military deployed to flood-ravaged province

+Thousands of South African soldiers will help with relief efforts in KwaZulu-Natal province, where more than 440 people have died in floods and mudslides and dozens more are missing.
+Police said they were mourning two officers and a sniffer dog killed in the floods, among the worst to affect the east coast province in recorded history.

-South Africa's armed forces have been deployed to help with relief efforts in the KwaZulu-Natal province, where more than 440 people died following torrential rains that triggered floods and mudslides last week.
-The Army has been instructed to activate 10,000 troops for tasks including mop-up work and transporting humanitarian aid, the South African National Defence Force (SANDF) said on Monday.
+Thousands of South African soldiers will help with relief efforts in KwaZulu-Natal province, where more than 440 people have died in floods and mudslides and dozens more are missing.
+A week after the torrential rains began, the South African National Defence Force (SANDF) said on Monday it had been instructed to activate 10,000 troops for tasks including mop-up work and transporting aid.

-The SANDF would also provide medical support and helicopters to help with search and rescue and reconnaissance missions.
-The floods have left thousands homeless, knocked out power and water services, and disrupted operations at one of Africa's busiest ports, Durban.
+The SANDF would also provide medical support and helicopters for rescue and reconnaissance missions.
+The floods have left thousands homeless, knocked out power and water services and disrupted operations at one of Africa's busiest ports, Durban.

+Outside the town of Umbumbulu about 45 km (28 miles) southwest of Durban, herdsman Mbukeni Khwela accompanied police officers and sniffer dogs to scour a river for a missing neighbour who had been swept away.
+"We have found her son, but we haven't found her," the 59-year-old said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)